jlento/mg/README.md

 The output of the demo can be directly piped to gnuplot5.

+If PETSc is available, it is used to solve the equation using it's own multigrid solver.

 Also, the demo contains sources that can be used to visualize the development of solution at runtime with gnuplot.